PEXANE2/azure-docs.tr-tr/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-memory-optimizations-for-columnstore-compression.md

 ## <a name="next-steps"></a>Sonraki adımlar

-SQL Analytics için performansı artırmanın daha fazla yolunu bulmak için [Performansa genel bakış'a](cheat-sheet.md)bakın.
+Synapse SQL için performansı artırmak için daha fazla yol bulmak için [Performansa genel bakış'a](cheat-sheet.md)bakın.